PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 (3) If we happen to find the name we were looking for, then `found` is gets set to `true`...

-(4) After the loop, we check if `found` is still `false` then that means we didn't find what we were looking for (`found` stayed false) an we print "not found".
+(4) After the loop, we check if `found` is still `false` If it is then that means we didn't find what we were looking for (`found` stayed false) an we print "not found".

 # Dynamic Search
 This program is pretty stupid, we can only ever search for "Bill".

-Lets make it soe that you can type the name of a contact you want, and then have the program search for their phone number.
+Lets make it so that you can type the name of a contact you want, and then have the program search for their phone number.

 We could use `scanf` to get input.